confluentinc/ksqldb-recipes/docs/social/online-matches/index.md

   that's a connection!
 Move to `connected`.
 * In any other case, there's no change.

-In code that looks like this:
+In code, that looks like this:

 ```sql
 CREATE OR REPLACE TABLE conversation_states AS